 © Feelgood Theatre

-We expect applicants to demonstrate they are seeking funding from other sources.
+We expect applicants to demonstrate they are seeking funding from other sources, including other trusts and foundations and crowd-funding.
 We will not be sole funders of any project and applicants should not expect 100% of funding unless there are exceptional circumstances.

 Grant sums of £500 – £10,000 are available.
 Our average grant currently stands at £2,000.
 Larger grants can be awarded if the project is felt to be particularly innovative and imaginative and have a strong artistic or scientific content.